codeuniversity/student-council/statute/statute.md

 The student representatives in CODEs Academic Senate are elected pursuant to § 16(2).
 Student representatives in the Academic Senate can be; but are not required to be members of the Student Council.

-(5) Student members appointed to university committees (Research Commission, Commission for Quality Assurance in Project-Based Learning, Board of Examiners, Admissions Committee, Strategy & Development, Alumni) are not ex officio members of the Student Council.
+(5) Student members appointed to university Senate are not ex officio members of the Student Council.
 They shall coordinate with the Council and may be invited as guests (§ 18(5)).

 ## 4 - Elections to the organs of the student body